GoIncremental/gi-commerce/README.md

 ##Release Notes

 v0.6.6
+- Capture a phone number for courier when items require shipping.
+- Tab ordering now handles situation where there are multiple address forms visible on a page, and also ensures we autofocus on the first form in customer info capture
-- fixes issue with credit card validation where it would eagerly validate invalid numbers (especially visa)
+- Fixes issue with credit card validation where it would eagerly validate invalid numbers (especially visa)

 v0.6.5
 - resolve tab ordering on payment forms